Victory ship

-The Victory ship was a class of cargo ship produced in large numbers by North American shipyards during World War II to replace losses caused by German submarines.
+The Victory ship was a class of cargo ship produced in large numbers by American shipyards during World War II.
 They were a more modern design compared to the earlier Liberty ship, were slightly larger and had more powerful steam turbine engines, giving higher speed to allow participation in high-speed convoys and make them more difficult targets for German U-boats.
 A total of 531 Victory ships were built in between 1944 and 1946.

 VC2 design

 One of the first acts of the United States War Shipping Administration upon its formation in February 1942 was to commission the design of what came to be known as the Victory class.
 Initially designated EC2-S-AP1, where EC2 = Emergency Cargo, type 2 (Load Waterline Length between 400 and 450 ft), S = steam propulsion with AP1 = one aft propeller (EC2-S-C1 had been the designation of the Liberty ship design), it was changed to VC2-S-AP1 before the name "Victory Ship" was officially adopted on 28 April 1943.
 The ships were built under the Emergency Shipbuilding program.

 The design was an enhancement of the Liberty ship, which had been successfully produced in extraordinary numbers.
 Victory ships were slightly larger than Liberty ships, 14 ft longer at 455 ft, 6 ft wider at 62 ft, and drawing one foot more at 28 ft loaded.
 Displacement was up just under 1,000 tons, to 15,200.
 With a raised forecastle and a more sophisticated hull shape to help achieve the higher speed, they had a quite different appearance from Liberty ships.

 To make them less vulnerable to U-boat attacks, Victory ships made 15 to 17 kn, 4 to 6 kn faster than the Libertys, and had longer range.
 The extra speed was achieved through more modern, efficient engines.
-Rather than the Libertys' 2500 hp triple expansion steam engines, Victory ships were designed to use either Lentz type reciprocating steam engines (one ship only, oil fired), Diesel engines (one ship) or steam turbines (the rest, all oil fired) (variously putting out between 6000 and 8500 hp).
+Rather than the Libertys' 2500 hp triple expansion steam engines, Victory ships were designed to use either Lentz type reciprocating steam engines (no ship built), Diesel engines (one ship) or steam turbines (the rest, all oil fired) (variously putting out between 6000 and 8500 hp).
 Another improvement was electrically powered auxiliary equipment, rather than steam-driven machinery.